NicholasRabbit/TDD/Notes on TDD and Unit Test.md

    There are some occasions where we would like to share some objects between the test class and a test-double.
 The solution is to use "Intimate Inner Class".

+4. Privilege Access

+   What is "Privilege Access"?

+   When the legacy code is not testable it maybe a reasonable workaround to invade the legacy code's privacy and directly tweak it internals through Reflection API.
+Tools such as `PrivateAccessor` in JUnit, `Inject` in Laughing Panda are useful for us to approach this problem.